NTU-21Fall-Internet-Programming-6206/Prof-Course-Rating-System/docs/Report.md

 Backend Codes [codes/Backend](https://github.com/NTU-21Fall-Internet-Programming-6206/Professor-Course-Rating-Applicaion/tree/main/codes/Backend) in the repository.

-To clearly introduce the servlets that we create, we classify these servlets into four groups.
+Here introduces the servlets that we create:

 1. Student

-   As for student users, the route registration includes student registration and login.
-Thus, we write two servlets for them respectively.
-Both `StudentRegisterServlet` and `StudentLoginServlet` are implemented by overwritten the `doPost` method derived from the class `HttpServlet`.
+   As for student users, the route registration includes student registration and login so there are two servlet classes.

-   In `StudentRegisterServlet`, we acquire the username and the password of a new user, and then allocate a token for she/he to attain the authentication to use the functions in the login mode.
-Before we write the username and the password into the database, the password is encrypted by the MD5 algorithm with a salt value generated from a random UUID, which protects the security of the secret information.
-After successfully registering a user, `StudentRegisterServlet` sends the response to the client, whose content includes a json `{"info": "Success"}`, otherwise the value of `info` will be `Failed`.
+   `StudentRegisterServlet` acquires the username and the password of a new user, and then allocate a token for she/he to attain the authentication to use the functions in the login mode.
+Password is protected by salted mechanism.

-   In `StudentLoginServlet`, the process is similar to that of `StudentRegisterServlet`, but `StudentLoginServlet` only tries to check whether the information sent from the client is correct.
-If the information matches that in the database, the body of the response includes successful login information.
+   `StudentLoginServlet` tries to check whether the information sent from the client is correct.

 2. Professor